Stress Eating

 This feeds the problem.

-When you stop, you give yourself the space to consider other options that when you overcome stress eating.
+When you stop, you give yourself the space to consider other options when you overcome stress eating.

 The opportunity you open yourself to is growth.
 This is where a shift in mindset takes hold for your well-being – when you give yourself time and space to make conscious choices.